-You can remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.
+Remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.

 Turn the pressure cap slowly counterclockwise about one full turn.
-If you hear a hiss, wait for that to stop.
+If a hiss is heard, wait for that to stop.
 A hiss means there is still some pressure left.